rehierl/node-tree-outliner/3-0-0-associations.md

 *closed state*

 Any section will eventually end at some point.
-By default, that point is reached when the initial/root node of the process is exited.
+By default, that point is reached when the initial/root node of the process is being exited.
 This default case is on its own insufficient, because the very last node of a node sequence would then always have to be associated with all the known sections.
 An algorithm therefore needs additional rules that enable it to determine when it is no longer allowed to associate any subsequent node with a given section.

 A section counts as being "closed" as soon as it is no longer allowed to associate any subsequent node with it.
 From that point on, a section is fully